Potter's wheel: Techniques of throwing

 A skilled potter can quickly throw a vessel from up to 15 kg of clay.
-Alternatively, by throwing and adding coils of clay then throwing again, pots up to four feet high may be made, the heat of a blowlamp being used to firm each thrown section before adding the next coil.
-In Chinese manufacturing, very large pots are made by two throwers working simultaneously.
+Alternatively, by throwing a vessel and adding coils of clay then throwing again, pots may be made even taller, with the heat of a blowlamp being used to firm each thrown section before adding the next coil.
+Similarly, multiple sections may be thrown and combined to create large vessels.
+Large wheels and masses of clay can also allow for multiple people to work on a pot simultaneously, which can create very large ceramic pieces.
+This practice is used in Jingdezhen, China, where 3 or more potters may work on one pot at the same time.